A hand holding a round shape with an IP location pin above it

 Restrict access based on your geographic location

 Many websites or services may be restricted based on your physical location — it’s called geoblocking.
 Have you ever run into an error saying that a video is unavailable in your area?
-If so, you know what it means.
+If so, this is what that means.

 IP addresses give away your location, which is how a website knows when to restrict your access to its content.
 Unlike IP bans, these restrictions are not personal and are applied to everyone in that physical location.